 Text of the article Guidelines 7(1) Unless otherwise stipulated in the special conditions, ownership of, and title and intellectual and industrial property rights to, the action's results, reports and other documents relating to it will be vested in the beneficiary(ies).
 By default, the beneficiaries own any intellectual or industrial right developed in the course of the action such as patents, trademarks, copyright etc. However, the contracting authority and the Commission must be granted a non-exclusive right to use, free of charge, all of the results, reports and other documents produced in the course of the action.
-7(2) Without prejudice to Article 7(1), the beneficiary(ies) grant the contracting authority (and the European Commission where it is not this contracting authority) the right to use freely and as it sees fit, and in particular, to store, modify, translate, display, reproduce by any technical procedure, publish or communicate by any medium all documents deriving from the action whatever their form, provided it does not thereby breach existing industrial and intellectual property rights.
-Where material includes existing rights of third parties that might limit the contracting authority's (and, where applicable, the European Commission's) right to use the material, the coordinator must inform the contracting authority without delay.
+7(2) Without prejudice to Article 7(1), the beneficiary(ies) grant the contracting authority (and the European Commission or the Partner country where it is not this contracting authority) the right to use freely and as it sees fit, and in particular, to store, modify, translate, display, reproduce by any technical procedure, publish or communicate by any medium all documents deriving from the action whatever their form, provided it does not thereby breach existing industrial and intellectual property rights.
+Where material includes existing rights of third parties that might limit the contracting authority's (and, where applicable, the European Commission's and the Partner country's) right to use the material, the coordinator must inform the contracting authority without delay.
 Notwithstanding the foregoing, beneficiaries have to ensure that they have the necessary rights to implement the action (see Article 7(3) below).
 7(3) The beneficiary(ies) shall ensure that it has all rights to use any pre-existing intellectual property rights necessary to implement this contract.

 7(4) In case natural, recognizable persons are depicted in a photograph or film, the coordinator shall, in the final report to the contracting authority, submit a statement of these persons giving their permissions for the described use of their images.
 The above does not refer to photographs taken or films shot in public places where random members of the public are identifiable only hypothetically and to public persons acting in their public activities.

 7(5) Unless otherwise clearly specified in the description of the action in Annex I, the equipment, vehicles and supplies paid for by the budget for the action shall be transferred to the final beneficiaries of the action, at the latest when submitting the final report.

-If there are no final beneficiaries of the action to whom the equipment, vehicles and supplies can be The principle to keep in mind is to transfer the items procured with the budget of the action (and therefore also with co-financing funds) to the entities that are in the best position to use them efficiently for the sustainability of the action once it ends, or for any other purpose agreed with the contracting authority.
-The preferred option is a transfer to the final transferred, the beneficiary(ies) may transfer these items to:
+If there are no final beneficiaries of the action to whom the equipment, vehicles and supplies can be transferred, the beneficiary(ies) may transfer these items to:

 - local authorities

 - local beneficiary(ies)

-- local affiliated entiy(ies)
+- local affiliated entit(ies)

 - another action funded by the European Union

 - or, exceptionally, retain ownership of these items.